What is edge computing?

 There are two types of edge computing capabilities that we frequently see in these settings.

-It could be a half rack with four or eight blades, or an industrial PC,
+It could be a half rack with four or eight blades, or an industrial PC, but it's a piece of hardware designed to handle IT duties.

 Another site where we may do work in the edge, in on